knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

 <a name="registeruser"></a>
 # **RegisterUser**
-> ModelUserResource RegisterUser (ModelUserResource userResource)
+> UserResource RegisterUser (UserResource userResource)

 Register a new user